 The Gospel of Thomas

 In the Gospel of Thomas Jesus recognises everyone and everything as facets of a single underlying Unity.
-We are characterised by our sameness
+He calls this cosmic wholeness the 'Living One'.
+In this unitive perspective we are charcterised by our sameness.

 The Apostle Thomas